Honor-and-Valor/Guild-Code/README.md

 All Commanders of Honor and Valor may, and those without any other specific delegated authority shall, keep the peace in the guild.

 ### §102.
 Eligibility
-No person except a member of this guild for at least one month shall be elligible to the general office of Commander; neither shall any person be eligible to that office who shall not have attained to the age of twenty years.
+No person except a member of this guild for at least one month shall be eligible to the general office of Commander; neither shall any person be eligible to that office who shall not have attained to the age of twenty years.

 ### §103.
 Enforcement powers
 Except where otherwise provided by law, a Commander when keeping the peace is granted authority and power in limited scope as defined by Chapter 1 of Title 4 of this code.